JurianB/Unity-Multiplayer/README-Photon.md

 ```

 ## Step 10:
-_MonoBehaviourPunCallbacks Callbacks_ uses callback when using networking.
+_MonoBehaviourPunCallbacks_ uses callbacks when using networking.
 So when connected to a server Photon callbacks will be called.

 We're going to implement these callbacks.